DIDSR/hybrid-breastCT/readme.md

 ### Notes on resolution and performance
 - The segmentation volume is **upsampled** before simulation
 - Cropping is recommended to reduce memory usage
-- GPU accerlation (TIGRE) is required for projection simulation
+- GPU acceleration (TIGRE) is required for projection simulation

 ### Optional customization
 Advanced users may modify: